ACprime96/SoftBraille/README.md

 # SoftBraille
 ### Description

-This is a convenient tool developed to make any scanned document into its
+This is a convenient tool developed to help convert any scanned document into it's

-braille equivalent such that both text and image can be aligned in a single page.
+braille equivalent such that both text and image can be aligned in a single page.<br>

-The output is a text file containg braille characters which can be later printed

-using any braille printer.
+The output is a text file containg braille characters which can be later printed using any braille printer.

 #### Authors : [Aditya C](https://github.com/ACprime96) &  [Anush Kumar V](https://anushkumarv.github.io/)

 ## Step-1
 ```